IBM/SalesEnablement-VMware-L3-draft/docs/TechZoneEnvironment.md

     !!!
 Warning "You may be asked to authenticate to IBM Technology Zone"

-        IBM employees and business partners that have multi-factor authentication (MFA) enabled in their IBM Cloud account may also have additional authentication steps to perform.
         These steps are not detailed here.

     <a href="{{itz.environment}}" target="_blank">{{itz.collectionName}} - reservation page</a>